-Our presenter this month will be John Moore and his topic will be
+Our presenter this month will be John Moore and his topic

-Ubuntu Apps of
+will be Ubuntu Apps of

 Interest.
-"We have talked about Ubuntu, but most of us spend more time using the
+"We have talked about Ubuntu, but most of us spend more time

 application, not the operating system.
 So for this talk I choose some applications to explore, Firefox and some music players."

 Notes from the Jan 2012 meeting:

 Our presenter was John Moore who spoke about the "Command Line" used in most operating systems.
 This is how one really "gets under the covers" with the operating system.